-- Employment in management occupations is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations, and will result in about 906,800 new jobs.
-Employment growth is expected to be driven by the formation of new organizations and expansion of existing ones, which should require more workers to manage these operations. - Employment of administrative services and facilities managers is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.
+- Employment in management occupations is projected to grow faster than the average for all occupations from 2022 to 2032 and will result in a projected 1.1 million openings each year on average.
+Employment growth is expected to be driven by the formation of new organizations and expansion of existing ones, which should require more workers to manage these operations as well as replace workers who leave the occupations permanently. - Employment of administrative services managers is projected to grow 5 percent from 2022 to 2032, (faster than the average).
 Tasks such as managing facilities and preparing for emergencies will remain important in a range of industries.